 |Saint Leo University||Saint Leo||Cyber Security Associate Degree|

 There are four online-only associate degrees in cybersecurity offered in Florida.
-Two of them are from the same school, St. Petersburg College, but they specialise in different areas: one in cybersecurity and the other in digital forensics and computer investigations.
+Two of them are from the same school, St. Petersburg College, but they specialize in different areas: one in cybersecurity and the other in digital forensics and computer investigations.
 The latter choice, as you would expect, would be ideal for potential criminal justice practitioners.

 Indian River State College, which offers an Associate of Arts in Information Technology Management and Cybersecurity, and College at Jacksonville, which offers an Associate of Science in Information Technology Security, are the other two colleges.
 Most people would choose St. Petersburg College over the other two because its degrees are solely based on cybersecurity.